Peggy Agouris is the Dean of the College of Science since July 2013.

 In addition to his service at the State Department, Mr. Neville also worked in the Secretary of Defense's Office of Chinese Affairs and served on a Pearson Fellowship, first with the City of Nogales, Arizona and then in the Office of the Governor of Arizona, Janet Napolitano.

 Mr. Neville holds a bachelor's degree in political science from Carleton College.

-Sarah Nutter is currently serving as the Dean of George Mason University's School of Management, where she is also a professor of accounting.
+Sarah Nutter is currently serving as the Dean of George Mason University's School of Business, where she is also a professor of accounting.
 For the last two years she has served as the Presidential Fellow at George Mason University, serving as the interim chief of staff for the university and chairing the steering committee of the university strategic visioning process.
 Ms. Nutter is a Senior Scholar at Mason's Mercatus Center and has previously served as the Accounting Area Chair.